-The estimated incidence is reported to range from 0.2-1.8% in second trimester fetuses.
+The estimated incidence is reported to range from 0.2-1.8% of second-trimester fetuses.

-It may be most commonly seen in the right lower quadrant of the fetus.
+It is most commonly seen in the right lower quadrant of the fetus.

 Echogenic bowel can be a normal variant / isolated finding in up to ~70% of cases 6,12.

 intra-amniotic hemorrhage: with subsequent swallowing of blood products

 - this is considered one of the commonest causes of an echogenic fetal bowel, and it may occur after an amniocentesis or placental abruption

 - detects 2-11% of cystic fibrosis cases 11,12